Alveolate

-The alveolates are a group of protists, considered a major unranked clade or superphylum within Eukaryota.
+The alveolates are a group of protists, considered a major clade within Eukaryota.
 They are currently grouped with the Stramenopiles and Rhizaria among the protists with tubulocristate mitochondria into the SAR supergroup.
+It is ranked as a superphylum in Ruggiero et al., 2015.

 Characteristics

 The most notable shared characteristic is the presence of cortical (near the surface) alveoli (sacs).
 These are flattened vesicles (sacs) arranged as a layer just under the membrane and supporting it, typically contributing to a flexible pellicle (thin skin).
 In armored dinoflagellates they may contain stiff plates.
 Alveolates have mitochondria with tubular cristae (invaginations), and cells often have pore-like intrusions through the cell surface.
 The group contains free-living and parasitic organisms, predatory flagellates, and photosynthetic organisms.